 Quitting smoking can benefit a smoker’s wallet in two ways:

-- The first and foremost cost is on cigarettes themselves.
+- The first and foremost cost is money spent on cigarettes themselves.

 Many smokers need to purchase a pack of cigarettes every day, which costs about $8 on average.